nodejs/node-addon-api/doc/async_worker.md

 operator napi_async_work() const;
 ```

-Returns the N-API napi_async_work wrapped by the AsyncWorker object.
-This can be
+Returns the N-API napi_async_work wrapped by the `Napi::AsyncWorker` object.
+This
-used to mix usage of the C N-API and node-addon-api.
+can be used to mix usage of the C N-API and node-addon-api.

 ## Example

-The first step to use the `AsyncWorker` class is to create a new class that inherit
+The first step to use the `Napi::AsyncWorker` class is to create a new class that
-from it and implement the `Execute` abstract method.
+inherit from it and implement the `Execute` abstract method.
 Typically input to your
 worker will be saved within class' fields generally passed in through its
 constructor.